EXHIBITIONS

 Furnished with period objects and archival elements, the room provides a tangible sense of the professional and civic life that once animated Victoria Hall, a building that has served as the cultural and administrative heart of the community since its opening in 1860.
 Today, the Art Gallery of Northumberland (AGN) is reimagining the James Cockburn Room as an active site of interpretation and engagement.
 Building on its historic character, the AGN is programming the space with rotating exhibitions, curatorial interventions, and educational experiences that connect contemporary audiences with the region’s layered histories.
 Through thoughtful activation, the room is evolving from a static historical display into a dynamic micro-gallery—one that bridges past and present, and invites visitors to explore the intersections of art, history, and community within the unique setting of Victoria Hall.

-This is a travelling exhibition, currently at Kawartha Museum and Archives until October 31, 2026.
+This is a travelling exhibition, currently at Kawartha Museum and Archives, Lindsay until October 31, 2026.

 Co-Curators: Olinda Casimiro and Felicity Pope